oleksandr-romashko/example_alembic/README.md

 poetry run alembic upgrade head
 ```

-This will create the SQLite database inside the `data/` directory and apply all currently available migrations (let's call this initial state as revision 0).
+This will create the SQLite database `mynotes.db` inside the `data/` directory and apply all currently available migrations (this will bring your database to revision 0, representing the initial schema version used in this project).

 Current database structure is based on provided ORM models located in `src/models.py`.